How to Create an Eco-Friendly Lawn (That's Easier to Maintain!)

 Alternatively, if you live in the north where it is cold, make sure there are no large trees which block the light of the sun.
 This can help keep your home warm in the winter.

-Step Six to an Eco-friendly Lawn- Consider Lawn Alternatives
+Step Six- Consider Lawn Alternatives

 Look, grass looks wonderful in the yard, but it costs a lot to maintain.